 When this uncertainty was defined initially ([10]), the only measurement uncertainty factor considered was the uncertainty of the RF relative power measurement equipment.
-However, in later revision through discussion paper in [11], it was agreed to add 2 new MU contributors:
+However, in a later revision through discussion paper in [11], it was agreed to add 2 new MU contributors:

 One associated to the compression of the amplifier experienced during RB change (which could lead up to 24 dB considering the UE power tolerance for power values in the lower range).